sweigmann/dfir-infrastructure/README.md

 ### Roadmap

-1. Create services / scripts to automate imports and exports from Plaso to Timesketch.
+1. Think about automated imports from Plaso to Timesketch.
-1. Integrate [DFIR Iris](https://www.dfir-iris.org/) into the per-case infrastructure.
-1. Decrease the time-to-ready when spawning a case infrastructure.
-As of now, it would take around 30 minutes, mainly because of `pipx install plaso`.
 1. Develop and integrate means to analyze and visualize NetFlow data.

 ### Bugs